cofounders/gitbook-wdi-10/projects/project_00/john-brilla.md

 Very nice again, but a couple of comments:

-- When applying backgrounds to the body, make sure you add background-size: cover; unless you want the images to repeat.
-- There is a far bit of reliance on position absolute and lots of margin stuff here.
-Definitely better to use floats or display: inline-block to allow for things sitting next to each other

-Really clean.
+- When specifying widths, it is best to specify a max-width (this means that it is a little easier to make responsive and will respond to the size of the screen)

+There is some really nice CSS in here, well done.

 ## JS

-Really well structured again, Aili!

-A couple of comments:

-- Instead of having random colours in your Javascript, it is best to keep things that are style-related in the CSS - and just add and remove classes with JS.
-- In the same way, best to do things like hovers with CSS.
-You can still have the function that does the shake in a javacript function, but for the changes in background colours.
-Use classes or pure CSS.
-- Instead of refreshing the page, it is best to have clearBoard doing all of that work. (i.e. changing all the counters back to 0 etc.)
+This is outrageous, your javascript is very impressive.
+Had you done a bit of coding before this course?
+It's very nice.

+- Remember you never need to compare to true when using if statements, as if it is truthy, it will cause that anyway. (line 106 for example)
+- Instead of changing .attr("class"), the easiest way is to use addClass and removeClass.
+That way if you have some other classes going on, it won't stuff you up.
+210 - 218 for example

-Really great code though, Aili.
+Really great code though, John.
 Very impressed!
 Make sure you come and grab me if you want to have a chat about anything - always happy to help!